AkiVonAkira/VencordCurrentTime/README.md

 # VencordCurrentTime
- A Vncord Plugin that shows the current time in the members list
+ A Vencord Plugin that shows the current time in the members list

+ Clone the repo into `src/userplugins`